| Sign Up | Google+

 A projection of the movement in the BCS standings to be released Sunday night.

-Oklahoma State by default should rise to the No. 3 spot vacated by their in-state rivals after another dominating performance without their top WR's.
+Oklahoma State, by default, should rise to the No. 3 spot vacated by their in-state rivals after another dominating performance without their top WR's.
 Filling the No. 4 spot should undoubtedly be the Boise State Broncos, as the Wisconsin Badgers can no longer stake claim to that spot.
 Rounding out the Top-5 will either be Clemson or Stanford.
 Clemson has struggled at times in recent weeks with sub-par competition, though the final score wouldn't indicate that.
 It's pretty much even-footing for that spot at the moment, but expect whoever is runner-up to be No. 6 in the poll.

 Oregon should jump Arkansas to take the No. 7 spot due to the Razorbacks lackluster showing against a poor Ole Miss team and the Ducks continued dominance.
 No. 8 is a three-team battle between Oklahoma, Arkansas and Kansas State.
 I project that the Top-10 will be completed in that order.
-Virginia Tech should check in at the No. 11 spot, up one from last week followed by Nebraska at No. 12, also one up from last week.
+Virginia Tech should check in at the No. 11 spot, up one from last week, followed by Nebraska at No. 12, also one up from last week.

 Wisconsin should occupy the No. 13 spot, but could fall as far as No. 14.
 However, I believe that the idle South Carolina Gamecocks will stay in that spot for the time being, though they could experience stiff competition from Michigan State, who was No. 16 and knocked off the Badgers Saturday.

-No. 15 West Virginia will almost certainly drop to the bottom of the poll or even out after an embarrassing loss to Syracuse on Friday night.
-The Mountaineers lost to an unranked Syracuse team 49-23 at the Carrier Dome.
 No. 16 will most likely be occupied by Texas A&M, rising one spot from their previous rank.
-Likewise, Michigan benefiting from the Spartans win will move up one to No. 17, though Houston could jump the idle Wolverines after a 63-28 dismantling of Marshall.
+Likewise, Michigan, benefiting from the Spartans win, will move up one to No. 17, though Houston could jump the idle Wolverines after a 63-28 dismantling of Marshall.
 Penn State should show up at No. 19 with Texas rounding out the Top-20.

 There are plenty candidates for the last five, but right now it's hard to tell who's deserving, as most of these teams from a week ago not only lost but were blown out.
 The contenders are Georgia, West Virginia, Auburn, Arizona State, TCU, Cincinnati and the University of Miami in no particular order.
 Illinois, Georgia Tech, Washington and perhaps Auburn should all be expected to drop out of the rankings.